Psalm 29, 1-6

 Something to do

-Bring yourself up to date on the aftermath of some of the natural disasters of recent months (Haiti, Pakistan, New Orleans, New Zealand, Japan – start with this website's coverage).
+Bring yourself up to date on the aftermath of some of the natural disasters of recent months.
 Is there an appeal running that you could still give some money to?

 Something to pray